 We are looking for new members!

-The PhD Council represents more than one hundred PhD students in the Dutch Research School of Philosophy (OZSW).
+The PhD Council represents more than one hundred PhD candidates in the Dutch Research School of Philosophy (OZSW).
 Our two main aims are to create a strong community amongst the student members of the OZSW and to stand up for their interests in addressing issues related to PhD training, supervision, and career perspectives on a national level.

 Participating in the PhD Council offers a range of great opportunities for you.
 If you have an idea for an event that could interest other philosophy students, if you see something that could be done better in PhD supervision, or if you want to connect with other philosophers from all major Dutch universities, then the PhD council is for you.
 We are supported, both organisationally and financially, by the OZSW, which gives us great freedom in organising the events that we think best benefit the student community.